piggydoughnut/booking-onchain/README.md

 ## Frontend (Pure Client-Side, IPFS/IPNS)

 The UI is a static Vite + React SPA under `frontend/` — no servers required.

+Stack and conventions:

+- React + Vite + TypeScript
+- UI: shadcn/ui + Tailwind CSS
+- Wallet: RainbowKit + wagmi
+- Data: @tanstack/react-query
+- Path alias: `@/*` → `src/*`
+- Reads/writes live only in hooks in `src/hooks/`; components do not hardcode addresses and import from `src/config/contracts`.

 Setup: